Mortgage Resources

 VA Loan Closing Costs

-• Credit report generally ranging from $35 to $65.
+• Credit reports – Generally range from $35 to $65.

-• Transfer taxes – In Colorado this is 1% of your loan amount for purchases – there is no transfer tax on refinances.
+• Transfer taxes – In Colorado, this is 1% of your loan amount for purchases – there is no transfer tax on refinances.
 This is the tax paid when the title passes from seller to buyer.

-• VA Funding Fee – A fee sometimes charged by the VA to offset costs of the loan Guaranty Program.
+• VA Funding Fee – A fee sometimes charged by the VA to offset the costs of the loan Guaranty Program.

 2015 VA Funding Fee Rates